tomfran/caselaw-temporal-analysis/README.md

 The goal of the project is to apply information retrieval techniques to legal text, in particular, LDA topic modelling and Word Embeddings.

-The main idea is to study words in a temporal axis, finding trends regarding context or single or group of words, trends in frequency and regarding topics.
+The main idea is to study words in the temporal axis, finding trends regarding context, frequency and topics.

 The dataset in use is the [Illinois portion](https://case.law/bulk/download/) of the Harvard Caselaw Access Project.